 The 16-hour Design Control for Medical Devices training class offers engaging and informative exercises designed to help you apply the course concepts, terms and tools to real-world problems you’re likely to face back at your job.
 You and your team will develop a Product Requirements Document for a new device based on a marketing survey, human factors report, and predicate packaging and labeling.
 Then you'll develop product Design Outputs that trace back to those requirements and proceed to Design Verification and Validation.
 You'll work through a Design Transfer exercise for your product, then examine the impact of Design Change -- and the importance of Change Control -- on production and process activities.
 Throughout each exercise, you'll focus on documenting your actions and decisions to the satisfaction of an FDA or third-party auditor.

 "Unsolicited plug: EduQuest seminars are excellent!
 If you can attend, you should.
 I've been to several of your seminars over the years, enjoy them, and always leave with a pile of new information."
-(Doug Finner, Elbit Systems, May 2011)
+(Doug Finner, Elbit Systems)

 "These are great training courses which have already helped me with my job.
 Thanks very much!"
 (E.C., May 2015)

-"The experience that Denise shared with great knowledge was great.
+"The experience the instructor shared with great knowledge was great.
 The class was very informative.
 I truly enjoyed it."
 (N.S., November 2015)